Part 2 - Water Treatment Operations (5 days)

 Course notes will be supplied for pre-course study and future reference.

-A NSW TAFE Certificate III in Water Industry Treatment (Drinking Water) with a list of competencies demonstrated will be issued to each successful candidate.
+A Certificate of Completion - Water Treatment Operations will be issued to each successful candidate.

-Successful completion of the Part 1 - Chemical Dosing Systems course is a prerequisite for attending this course.
+Course pre-requisites include successful completion of the Part 1 - Chemical Dosing Systems course.

 What is included

-Course notes and on-site examination at the operator's own treatment works.
+Course notes, workplace visit to the operator's own treatment works and safety equipment (PPE) for workshop practical sessions.
 Morning tea and afternoon tea will be provided for the five days.

 What is not included

-Writing material, calculator, safety equipment (PPE), accommodation, meals, transport to and from the course.
+Writing material, calculator, accommodation, meals, transport to and from the course.

-The department will send confirmation of receipt of your registration via email within one week.
-Venue details, course notes, the program and a timetable will be sent to all participants approximately six weeks before the course.
-Please provide details of any special dietary needs on registration.
+The department will send confirmation of receipt of your nomination via email within one week with instructions on enrolment if successful.
+Venue details, course notes, the program and a timetable will be sent to all participants approximately four weeks before the course.
+Please provide details of any special dietary needs on nomination.